Vlad-ies/Optimizing-Revenue-SQL/README.md

 # Maximizing Earnings from E-Commerce Sports Retail
-This projects aims to make use of SQL and Power BI  to analyze product data for an online sports retail company
+## Examining product data for an online sports retail corporation through the utilization of SQL and Power BI.